axel358/smartdock/README.md

 - Multi window support
 - Keyboard shortcuts
 - Support for both desktop and tablet layouts
-- Compatible with all Android versions since Lollipop, no root required
+- Compatible with all Android versions since Nougat, no root required

 ## Install